 Once your operation has been completed, you'll be taken to the recovery room and monitored as the anesthesia wears off.
-If you need pain medication, simply ask.
-You may even be given a device which allows you to control your own pain medication.

 If you experience nausea or vomiting after surgery, medication may be offered.
 You might have a mild sore throat due to the tube placed in your mouth during anesthesia.
 Any soreness or bruising from IVs should disappear in a few days.

 At first, you are likely to be unsteady on your feet.
 The doctor or nurse will tell you when to try to walk.
 Your goal is simply to become active as soon as possible and to gradually increase your activity, while giving yourself time to heal.
 Rest when you feel tired.
-A nurse will give you more specific information if needed.
+A nurse will give you more specific information as needed.

 Healthy eating will speed your recovery.
 If you are in the hospital, you may be fed intravenously.
 When the doctor says you can begin eating, a dietitian will help you slowly ease back to a normal diet.
 If you are an outpatient, eat small amounts of easy-to-digest foods at first, or as directed by your doctor.